Jeff Lemire: Early work

-After self-publishing the Xeric Award-winning comic book Lost Dogs in 2005 via his Ashtray Press imprint, Lemire found a home at Top Shelf Productions.
+After self-publishing the Xeric Award-winning comic book Lost Dogs in 2005 via his Ashtray Press imprint, Lemire was employed at Top Shelf Productions.

 Lemire serialized a science-fiction strip called Fortress in the quarterly UR Magazine.

 In 2006 Lemire's work was included in an international symposium gathering artists, scholars, curators, publishers, librarians, critics, and writers at the Banff Centre.
 Lemire's work was part of the "Comic Craze" exhibit, which showcased Canadian comics and narrative fiction.

 Essex County

 Lemire wrote and illustrated the Eisner and Harvey Award-nominated Essex County Trilogy for Top Shelf in 2008–2009.

-In June 2011 it was announced that visual effects artist John Dykstra will direct an adaptation of Essex County entitled Super Zero.
+In June 2011 it was announced that visual effects artist John Dykstra would direct an adaptation of Essex County entitled Super Zero.

 2012 saw the publication of a new graphic novel from Top Shelf called The Underwater Welder, which was released to critical acclaim.

 In December 2015, it was announced that First Generation Films had optioned the rights to Essex County to develop the graphic novel as a television series from Canada's CBC.
 Aaron Martin was set as writer and showrunner, as well as executive producing with Lemire.

 In October 2020, Lemire revealed that the show will commence filming in 2022 as a six-episode mini-series with himself serving as writer, showrunner, and producer.
-The series, Essex County, is slated to premiere on CBC Television in 2023.
+The series, Essex County, premiered on March 19, 2023, on CBC Television.